AntidoteDB/WebCure/Pseudocode/Pseudocode.md

 // update function that processes user-made update
 // @param key
 // @param op:
-function update(key, op){
+// TODO: add the support for multiple changes also! function update(key, op){
     if (key is found in the main database){
         add op to the temp database for the found key;